This article originally appeared on VICE UK.

 Other opinions can factor into this pretty major decision.
 Now that British Muslims are much more integrated into wider British society than during previous generations, a lot of them are also mindful of views from outside their own immediate community.
 “If I get asked who I’m getting married to by the people I work with, I wouldn’t want to say I’m getting married to my cousin, because it would be embarrassing, and they would look at you in a different way,” says Sajid.
 “I went to school with my cousin and she was in my class as well.
 If I'd tell my friends I was marrying her, they would laugh at me.”
 Sajid’s views on cousin marriages were in line with a lot of young British Muslims I interviewed.
 While respectful of cousin marriage as an option for other people, they wouldn’t want one for themselves.

 First cousin marriages do continue to take place, Professor Ansari tells me, but “the rate is declining as the younger generation of British Pakistanis, acculturated in the British educational system, increasingly question historically and socially entrenched marriage traditions, and insist on their right to individual choice, free of parental pressure.”
-They will also be an increasing awareness about genetic disorders passed on to children as a result of cousin marriage.

 As I hang up after speaking to Sajid, his situation seems no more clear-cut.
 In the coming months, he’ll have to make the final decision – one many other British Gen Z Pakistanis will have to make – about whether he comes first, or whether his family's wishes do.
 In the meantime, he'll have to do what he can to get unstuck.